 - A new appraisal is not required to refinance an existing guaranteed loan.
 A direct loan borrower will be required to obtain a new appraisal if they have received payment subsidy to determine the amount of subsidy recapture due.
 If subsidy recapture is due, the amount cannot be included in the new refinance loan.
 Subsidy recapture must be paid with other funds or subordinated to the new guaranteed loan.
-If an applicant elects to finance the subsidy recapture into the new refinance loan, refer to the non-streamlined refinance guidance. - The maximum loan amount may include the principal and interest balance of the existing loan and reasonable and customary closing costs, including any financed portion of the up-front guarantee fee. - Additional borrowers may be added to the new guaranteed loan.
-Existing borrowers on the current mortgage note may be removed, when one of the original borrowers remains on the refinance loan. - The existing loan must have closed at least 180 days prior to submission to the Agency and have a mortgage payment history which must not reflect a delinquency greater than 30 days within the previous 180-day period. - Lenders may request a debt ratio waiver when strong compensating factors are documented in accordance with Chapter 11 of this Handbook. - GUS may be utilized to underwrite the streamlined refinance loan.
+If an applicant elects to finance the subsidy recapture into the new refinance loan, refer to the non-streamlined refinance guidance. - The maximum loan amount may include the principal and interest balance of the existing loan, and reasonable and customary closing costs, including any financed portion of the up-front guarantee fee. - Additional borrowers may be added to the new guaranteed loan.
+Existing borrowers on the current mortgage note may be removed, when one of the original borrowers remains on the refinance loan. - The existing loan must have closed 180 days prior to submission to the Agency and have a mortgage payment history which must not reflect a delinquency greater than 30 days within the previous 180-day period. - The existing loan must have closed 12 months prior to the Agency's receipt of a Conditional Commitment and have a mortgage payment history which must not reflect a delinquency equal to or greater than 30 days within the previous 180-day period. - Lenders may request a debt ratio waiver when strong compensating factors are documented in accordance with Chapter 11 of this Handbook. - GUS may be utilized to underwrite the streamlined refinance loan.